 On the bright side, the shampoo and conditioner are good at restoring bounce and shine.
 They are also moisturizing enough to use daily and is perfect for pregnant women.

 But the mild shampoo might not be cleansing enough if you have a lot of build-ups.
 If you need a clarifying shampoo, look further down the page.

 You gotta love the labeling.
 When I see the name “Pure Clean” I assume that the formula must be more natural than chemical.

 Garnier indeed avoids parabens and silicone in their vegan shampoo and conditioner and is perfect for pregnant women.

 Unfortunately, the shampoo still has sulfate and a fragrance.
-Those are mixed in with natural extracts that nourish the scalp and hair.
+Those are mixed in with natural or botanical extracts that nourish the scalp and hair.

 Still, there’s a lot to love about the Fructis products.
 Not only do they smell good, but they make the hair extra glossy and soft.
 They cut down on frizz as well.

 Do you have curly hair?
 Renpure has shampoo to nourish your curls.

-Anyone with dry or fragile hair will also benefit and is perfect for pregnant women.
+Anyone with fragile or dry hair will also benefit and is perfect for pregnant women.

-The formula is sulfate-free, plus it avoids other unnecessary chemicals like parabens, artificial colors, phthalates, and propylene glycol.
+The formula is sulfate-free, plus it avoids other unnecessary harmful chemicals like parabens, artificial colors, phthalates, and propylene glycol.

-What’s more, the collagen and amino acids fortify your tresses and give them volume.
+What’s more, the collagen and amino acids fortify your tresses and add volume to your hair.

 The cleansing ingredients are all plant-based, mainly from coconut.
-Then, there are other moisturizing botanical extracts like argan and horse chestnut.
+Then, there are other moisturizing botanical extracts like argan oil and horse chestnut.

 If you have greasy hair, try Klorane’s shampoo with nettle.
 It naturally balances oil production.

 Next, it has scopoletin, which also controls oil so that you can skip a day between washes.

 It’s not sulfate-free, but the sulfates it contains are the more gentle type.
 They remove excess sebum and impurities and is perfect for pregnant women.